 Integrated Degree Program

-It goes without saying that job markets are currently very competitive and especially so in certain fields.
+It goes without saying that both job markets and graduate degree programs are increasingly more competitive, and especially so in certain fields like the health sciences.
 Every chance you have to make yourself - and your credentials - more competitive is important.
-So that's why Chatham has made getting a leg up with an advanced degree clearer, quicker, and more affordable with the Integrated Degree Program.
+So that's why Chatham has made getting a leg up with an advanced degree clearer, quicker, and more affordable with the Integrated Degree Program (IDP).

 - Master of Occupational Therapy